noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 ### OSI Model

-- Open Systems Interconnect Model
+- Open Systems Interconnect Model: a logical model and it was designed to describe the functions of the communication system by dividing the communication procedure into smaller and simpler components

 #### Media Layers